 properly house the Holy Spirit, and then receiving the fullness of Him who

-fills all in all, what kind of high that will be.
-I'm looking forward to
+fills all in all, what kind of power that must be.

 (207j) Salvation